Building safety with a young personBack to top

 Supporting young peopleBack to top

-Young people may be frightened, worried about your role, and what may happen if they talk about their AOD use.
+Young people may be frightened, worried about your role, and what may happen if they talk about their alcohol and other drugs use.
 Always be prepared that a young person may:

 - not want to talk to you